-In effect, the CAR-T process turns the patient’s own T-cells into hunter-killers of cancer.
+In effect, the CAR T-cell therapy process turns the patient’s own T-cells into hunter-killers of cancer.

 The engineered T-cells are given some time to multiply in the laboratory and then injected back into the patient.
 The patient receives chemotherapy while the cells are growing in the lab.
 The chemotherapy will suppress the patient’s immune system, allowing the CAR T-cells to perform better once they’re injected.

-What are the Possible Side Effects from CAR-T Therapy?
+What are the Possible Side Effects from CAR T-Cell Therapy?

 CAR T-cells are associated with significant but reversible side effects in 40-60% of patients treated.